axano/CLARIFIER/README.md

-# webAppFramework
+# CLARIFIER

-## Name has to be decided.

 ## This tool is a meta tool made for making web pentesting more efficient.

-## This project is an implementation of the reconnaissance and footprinting phase of.
+## This project is an implementation of the reconnaissance, footprinting and enumeration phase of.

 ## https://github.com/axano/HackersUniversity/blob/master/WebApplicationPentestingCheatSheet

 ## TODO